awsdocs/aws-freertos-docs/doc_source/userguide/ota-cli-workflow.md

 ```

 **Note**
-If you see `"Error: You have exceeded the limit for the number of streams in your AWS account."`, then see [Stream Limit Exceeded for your AWS Account](ota-troubleshooting-stream-limit.md)\.
+If you see `"Error: You have exceeded the limit for the number of streams in your AWS account."`, then see [Stream limit exceeded for your AWS account](ota-troubleshooting-stream-limit.md)\.

-## Listing OTA Updates<a name="list-ota-updates"></a>
+## Listing OTA updates<a name="list-ota-updates"></a>

 You can use the list\-ota\-updates CLI command to get a list of all OTA updates\.